-On June 18, 2013, two of our wholly-owned subsidiaries, Tuvalu Shipping Company Inc. and Jabat Shipping Company Inc., entered into a loan agreement with Deutsche Bank AG, or Deutsche Bank, for a loan facility of \$18.0 million to finance part of the acquisition cost of the Maia and the Myrto, which was drawn on June 20, 2013.
-On the same date, Bikini entered into a supplemental agreement with Deutsche Bank in order to amend the terms of the loan agreement dated October 9, 2009 with respect to the cross collateralization of the New York with Maia and Myrto.
-We paid an arrangement fee of \$225,000 on the date of signing the facility agreement as well as an administration fee of \$5,000 which is payable annually throughout the duration of the loan.
-The loan is repayable in 20 consecutive equal quarterly installments of \$0.4 million and a balloon payment of \$10.5 million payable together with the final quarterly installment on June 20, 2018.
-The loan bears interest at LIBOR plus a margin of 3.0%.
+On June 18, 2013, two of our wholly-owned subsidiaries, Tuvalu Shipping Company Inc. and Jabat Shipping Company Inc., entered into a loan agreement with Deutsche for a loan facility of \$18.0 million to finance part of the acquisition cost of the Maia and the Myrto which were cross-collateralized with the New York.
+The loan was prepaid in full on March 20, 2015 and was repayable in 20 consecutive equal quarterly installments of approximately \$0.4 million and a balloon payment of \$10.5 million payable together with the final quarterly installment on June 20, 2018.
+The loan bore interest at LIBOR plus a margin of 3.0%.